What are Stock Warrants?

-There are two types of warrants: a call warrant and put warrant.
+There are two kinds of warrants:

 Further, companies can issue warrants as a capitalization option when heading to bankruptcy.
 Issuing warrants provides the company with a future source of capital.
-Also, a warrant may be issued as a way of preserving the goodwill from the company shareholders.
+Also, a warrant may be issued as a way of preserving goodwill from the company’s shareholders.
 It will be more easy to convince shareholders to pay $10 per warrant than to purchase additional company shares at $100.
 However, warrants should be used carefully due to the quick gains or losses that they create.